 When components are first added to a page, they are represented in two different ways depending on their type:

 Components may be copied or cut from one position on your page and pasted to another.
 They may also be moved from one page to another.

 Always drag a component, or click to copy a component by clicking on its border or control bar, and never on the interior of the component.

 Clicking on some components will activate a link or video.
 Dragging a Photo component may even fail.
 (Read more about this Known Issue: Dragging a Photo by the Image Fails.)

-It is possible to copy components from your source page to a second 'target' page, provided the target page already exists, that you stay within the same browser window, and (2), that the content finder is loaded -- look for "cf#/" in your browser's location bar;
+It is possible to copy components from a source page to a second 'target' page, provided the target page already exists, that you stay within the same browser window (or tab), and that the content finder is loaded -- look for "cf#/" in your browser's location bar;

 One way to do this is by linking directly from the source to the target page (/content/www/...).
 You can even add a temporary link on the source page and remove it when you are done with the transfer.
 Now select the content you wish to transfer on your source page, right-click to copy it into the special buffer, then click the helper link, and when your source page loads, paste it where desired.
 The target page must load in the same window (or tab) for this to work, otherwise your paste will not do anything.

 If the pages are not linked, an alternative solution is to preload the target page in a new browser window.
 (This step is a convenience -- if you already know the URL, you just need to be able to copy and paste it.)
 Now on your source page, select the content on your source page and right-click to copy it into the special buffer.
 Back on your target page, select the complete URL in the browser location bar (including the cf#/), and then paste the URL into the location bar of your source page and click enter, so the target page loads in the source window.
 Now paste your transfered content into the desired spot on the target page.